 Search Engine Implications

 Search engines see addresses with and without the “www” as separate addresses.
 Why should that matter?
-Because link popularity is an essential factor in good ranking and use of the “www” can affect your link popularity.
+Because link authority is an essential factor in good ranking and use of the “www” can affect your link popularity.
 Here’s how:

 Suppose you have 100 links pointing to http://example.com and another hundred links pointing to http://www.example.com.
 Search engines will see that each URL has 100 inbound links, and that’s all you’ll get credit for.
 However, if they all pointed to http://www.example.com you’d get credit for all 200 links.

-It can actually be worse than that, as it’s possible to have four different URLS for your home page like this:
+As I’ve written in the past, it can actually be worse than that, as it’s possible to have four different URLS for your home page like this:

 This problem of multiple addresses for the same web page is called canonicalization.
 We have a full discussion of it on our web site.

 What To Do?

 You can’t control how other people link to your site and whether they use the “www” in the address or not.
 But you can set up a permanent redirect so that any time they don’t use the “www”, the link gets directed to the “www” version of your web address.
 We have instructions on how to fix your home page canonical issues on our web site.

 Aside from redirecting external links to the “www” version of your address, you should also make sure your internal links pointing to your home page do the same.
 It’s very common for home page links from other pages on your site to include the actual page, as in www.example.com/l (there are several possible alternatives to index.html that your site may use).
 You should make sure that your own links to your home page don’t include that “index.html” part, and just point to www.example.com.